Cambodia is no different from the rest of the world in that news media play an important role in informing citizens about what’s happening in society.

 As public servants, especially in times of uncertainty, news media practitioners have a responsibility to remember their profession’s mission: reporting true, balanced information in the public interest.

-NOTE: My original article was published on VOD English.
+NOTE: The article was originally published on VOD English. under the opinion section.